Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Time Discretization

 \subsection{Space-Time FE Approach}

 The use of FE discretizations for transient problems is commonly avoided due to the inherently unstable nature of transient problems.
 The discretizations must be very carefully constructed to achieve discrete stability using the classical FE method.
-Alternatively, conditionally stable FE methods can be applied.
-The latter leads to conditionally stable discretizations requiring arduous a priori analyses to ascertain stabilization parameters.
-However, the AVS-FE method is unconditionally stable for any choice of mesh parameters and allows us to discretize the entire space-time domain with finite elements without the need for arduous stability analyses.
-Thus, \emph{a posteriori} error estimates and error indicators are immediately available to us as error indicators are obtained directly in the saddle point approach of the AVS-FE method~\eqref{eq:saddle_point_problem}.
+However, the stability of the AVS-FE method allows us to discretize the entire space-time domain with finite elements in a straightforward manner.
+Furthermore, \emph{a posteriori} error estimates and error indicators are immediately available to us as error indicators are obtained directly in the saddle point approach of the AVS-FE method~\eqref{eq:saddle_point_problem}.

 To establish AVS-FE space-time approximations of weak formulation~\eqref{eq:weak_form} or~\eqref{eq:saddle_point_problem}, we pick appropriate discretizations of the space $\SHOOT\times\SHdivO$.
-For $\SHOOT$, the choice is classical (conforming) FE basis functions that are $C^0$ continuous functions such as Lagrange or Legendre polynomials.
-For $\SHdivO$, which does not explicitly require a three dimensional basis (due to the definition of the flux variable), a conforming choice of basis is, e.g., a Raviart-Thomas basis.
-However, as in~\cite{CaloRomkesValseth2018}, we employ approximations for $\qq^h$ by vector valued $\SCZO$ polynomials as this has shown to yield superior results for convex domains.
+For $\SHOOT$, the choice is classical FE basis functions that are $C^0$ continuous functions in $\Omega_T$ such as Lagrange or Legendre polynomials.
+For $\SHdivO$, a conforming choice of basis is, e.g., a Raviart-Thomas basis.
+However, as in~\cite{CaloRomkesValseth2018}, we employ approximations for $\qq^h$ by vector valued $\SCZO$ polynomials for each of its components as this has shown to yield superior results for convex domains and sufficiently regular sources.
+The discretized weak form is therefore:

+where the components of $\UUUTh$ are spanned by continuous FE basis functions and $\VVh$ by the optimal test functions.